Paint Shop Pro

 Shop Pro (PSP) has been the choice of many digital editors for well

-years - my first experience with the program was a free download when
+years - my first experience with the program was when the program was a

-Corel is the current publisher and their latest version is PSP Photo X5.
+Corel is the current publisher and their latest version is X6.

 In terms of 'bang for

 may be the best value on the market and it works perfectly with a Wacom

 With the release of the 64 bit version (X6) in early September, 2013 it

 now runs as well as its main competitors (Photoshop Elements and the

 full version of Photoshop).
 A review of the program can be found here.